aalhuz/navex/README.md

 # Step 2: concrete exploit generation #
 Prerequisites: Deploy on a server (e.g., localhost) the applications that Step 1 found vulnerabilities in them (not all the applications that you have tested).
 Read more about this under "setup" in the evaluation section of our paper.
  Xdebug for trace generation is required too.
 We have used version 2.5.2 in our evaluation.
 Xdebug and its installation instructions are at https://xdebug.org/.
-In addtion, Narcissus and spiderMonkey 1.8.5 JavaScript engin are required.Download spiderMonkey 1.8.5 JS engin from https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Releases/1.8.5 and build it.
+In addition, Narcissus and spiderMonkey 1.8.5 JavaScript engine are required.Download spiderMonkey 1.8.5 JS engine from https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Releases/1.8.5 and build it.
 You can find the build instructions at https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Build_Documentation.
 Let $SpiderMonky = the directory of the spiderMonkey 1.8.5 installation folder.
 Download our modified version of Narcissus JavaScript interpreter at https://github.com/aalhuz/narcissus and place the downloaded folder inside $SpiderMonky/js.
 Finally, edit the path to narcissus folder inside "extractJSConstraints" function in https://github.com/aalhuz/navex/blob/master/src/Main.java.

 In this step, Navex crawls web applications to construct their navigation graphs (Neo4j graph).